-Lawn fertility is one of the most important aspects of lawn care, so it is important to know even a little about what is in the bag of fertilizer and how it affects your lawn.
-All lawn fertilizer should be labeled so as to indicate the amount of elemental nutrients in a percentage clearly.
-The three main numbers represent the percentage of nitrogen, phosphorus, and potassium respectively.
-For example, if a 50-pound bag of fertilizer contains 20-20-20, there will be 10 pounds each of nitrogen, phosphorus, and potassium.
-Choosing the appropriate blend should be based on soil type, soil test results, and other factors including personal preference (organic) or legislation (fertilizer bans).
+Lawn fertility is one of the most important aspects of lawn care, so it is important to know what is in a bag of lawn fertilizer and how it affects your lawn.
+All lawn fertilizer should be labeled clearly to indicate the quantities of elemental nutrients found in the product.
+The standard convention for designating these quantities is by a percentage ratio.
+The three main numbers in fertilizer labeling represent the percentage of nitrogen (N), phosphorus (P), and potassium (K), respectively.
+For example, if a 50-pound bag of fertilizer is labeled 20-20-20, it means there are 10 pounds each of nitrogen, phosphorus, and potassium (20 percent of 50 pounds).

 Potash is abundant in many different soils, but not all of it is available for uptake by the plant.
 Soils with a high clay content tend to have more available potassium than sandy soils.
-Potassium also occurs naturally in organic fertilizer and compost sources like seaweed products, wood ash, and animal feeds and bedding materials.
+Potassium also occurs naturally in organic fertilizer and compost sources, such as seaweed products, wood ash, and animal feeds and bedding materials.

 Potassium is mobile in plants and can be taken up in quantities greater than needed for optimal growth.
 It can be difficult to identify if overconsumption is a problem because little is known about the optimal concentration of potassium in the turf.
 Although soil tests are the best way to determine the nutrient requirements of the lawn, in some cases it can be difficult to determine anything more than a potassium deficiency.
-Plant available potassium is constantly changing in the soil and is dependent on many factors which are interconnected.
-An overall healthy soil should be the goal with potassium levels falling in line naturally - and with the addition of fertilizers.
+Plant-available potassium is constantly changing in the soil and is dependent on many factors that are interconnected.
+An overall healthy soil should be the goal, aiming for potassium levels that fall in line naturally—or with the addition of fertilizers.

-Fertilizer blends which are high in K (potassium) are often sold as a winterizing fertilizer due to the potassiums effect on the cold hardiness of grass.
-Consumers need to be aware that terms like winterizer or summer fertilizer are more marketing terms than actual claims of fertilizer benefits.
+Fertilizer blends which are high in K (potassium) are often sold as a winterizing fertilizer due to the effect of potassium on the cold hardiness of grass.
+Consumers need to be aware that terms like winterizer or summer fertilizer are more marketing terms than actual statements of a fertilizer's benefits.

-Because potassium salts are water soluble, they are readily leached into groundwater and can be present in the run-off if over-used.
-However, potash is not a known pollutant though and is rarely present in concentrations toxic to humans or wildlife.
-Potassium does not deplete the water of available oxygen like other elements contained in fertilizers.
+Because potassium salts are water soluble, they are readily leached into groundwater and can be also present in the rainwater run-off if they over-used.
+However, potash is not a known pollutant and it is rarely present in concentrations toxic to humans or wildlife.
+Potassium does not deplete the water of available oxygen as do some of the other elements contained in fertilizers.

-An excess of potassium would be relatively harmless to the lawn and the environment, but it would probably also mean an excess of nitrogen and/or phosphorus, both of which can be harmful to the environment and over applying nitrogen fertilizer can be detrimental to the lawn - either through too much top growth or even burning the grass.
+Excess potassium is relatively harmless to the lawn and the environment, but too much potassium likely also mean an excess of nitrogen and/or phosphorus, both of which can be harmful.
+And over-applying nitrogen fertilizer can be detrimental to the lawn itself—either through creating too much top growth or possibly burning the grass plants.